Detecting linear trend changes in data sequences

-To show how the linear trend in the subregion of $\psi$ is preserved through recursive orthonormal transforms, we now describe the process of obtaining the matrix $\Psi_{T \times T}$ in \eqref{e31} (an orthonormal basis of $\mathbb{R}^5$ in this example) from the initial input $\Psi^0=\mathbf{I}$ where $\mathbf{I}$ is $5 \times 5$ identity matrix.
-When $(p, q, r)^{th}$ values in $\bs$ are selected to be merged, we extract the corresponding three columns of $\Psi^\text{T}$ and update them by matrix multiplication with the orthogonal matrix $\Lambda$ defined for that merge.
-For example, after the first orthonormal transform for $(X_3, X_4, X_5)$ is performed as in \eqref{e37} updates the initial matrix $\Psi_0^\top $ by multiplying $\Lambda$ to the corresponding $(3, 4, 5)^{th}$ columns of $\Psi_0^\top $ which returns the following,
+Importantly, the orthonormal transform matrix $\Psi_{T \times T}$ introduced in (5) (i.e. an orthonormal basis in $\mathbb{R}^5$ in this example) is constructed by recursively updating its initial input $\Psi_0=\mathbf{I}_{5 \times 5}$ through local orthonormal transforms.
+For example, if $(p, q, r)^\text{th}$ elements in $\bs$ are selected to be merged, then we extract the corresponding $(p, q, r)^\text{th}$ columns of $\Psi^\top $ and update them through the matrix multiplication with $\Lambda$ used in that merge.
+Therefore, the first orthonormal transform performed in \eqref{e37} updates the initial matrix $\Psi_0^\top $ by multiplying $\Lambda$ to the corresponding $(3, 4, 5)^{th}$ columns of $\Psi_0^\top $ which returns the following,

-The $5^{\text{th}}$ column of $\Psi^\text{T}$ is now fixed (not going to be updated again) as it corresponds to the detail coefficient but other four columns corresponding to the smooth coefficients in $\b{s}$ would be updated as the mergings continue.
+The $5^{\text{th}}$ column of $\Psi^\top $ is now fixed (not going to be updated again) as it corresponds to the detail coefficient but other four columns corresponding to the smooth coefficients in $\b{s}$ would be updated as the merging continues.

 \textbf{Second merge.} Suppose that $(X_2, s^{[1]}_{3,4,5}, s^{[2]}_{3,4,5})$ are selected to be merged next under the ``two together'' rule.
 Then we need to find the following orthonormal transform matrix,